laser/barrister-rails/README.md

 # barrister-rails

 A wrapper for the Barrister Ruby client, for Rails.
-Transmutes the hashes representing custom IDL structs to instances of runtime-generated psuedo-models that implement the ActiveModel interface - allowing them to be consumed easily by your Rails views.
+Transmutes the hashes representing custom IDL structs to instances of runtime-generated pseudo-models that implement the ActiveModel interface - allowing them to be consumed easily by your Rails views.